Stevan Lieberman

 Stevan H. Lieberman (born July 22, 1965 in Brooklyn, New York City) is an American lawyer, regarded as a legal expert in intellectual property law and patent law.
-He is a partner of the Washington, D.C.-based law firm, Greenberg & Lieberman, with Michael Greenberg, established in 1996.
+He is a partner of the Washington, D.C.–based law firm, Greenberg & Lieberman, with Michael Greenberg, established in 1996.
 As part of the firm, Lieberman has been involved in hundreds of UDRP or trademark infringement disputes, and he is considered a pioneer in the technology-law areas of virtual worlds, domain names and software, cited by CNN as "among the virtual world's earning elite."
 Among the first lawyers in the world to begin generating a significant revenue and client base via online virtual worlds such as Second Life; he is the co-founder and CEO of two virtual reality websites.

 Early life and background

 Lieberman was born in Brooklyn, New York City.
 He attended Adelphi University in Garden City, Long Island, where he graduated in 1987 with a BA with Honors.
-He later earned a certificate with the Stroussbourg Institute of Human Rights in 1993 and earned his juris doctor from the David A. Clarke School of Law (District of Columbia School of Law) in May 1994.
-Lieberman is a member of the American Bar Association, American Intellectual Property Law Association, Montgomery County Bar Association, Montgomery County High Tech Committee, and Alpha Epsilon Phi Fraternity.
+He later earned a certificate with the Stroussbourg Institute of Human Rights in 1993 and earned his Juris Doctor degree from the David A. Clarke School of Law (District of Columbia School of Law) in May 1994.
+Lieberman is a member of the American Bar Association, American Intellectual Property Law Association, Montgomery County Bar Association, Montgomery County High Tech Committee, and Alpha Epsilon Phi fraternity.

-Lieberman formed Washington, D.C.-based law firm, Greenberg & Lieberman, with Michael Greenberg in 1996.
+Lieberman formed Washington, D.C.–based law firm, Greenberg & Lieberman, with Michael Greenberg in 1996.
 A national and an international firm, the company has a particular focus on computer Internet law and patent prosecution for small businesses.
 As of 2010, the firm has served over 20,000 clients.